-READMISSION AFTER NON-PAYMENT OF ACCOUNT Outstanding accounts must first be settled before applying for readmission.
-Once settled, the policy for readmission follows the same guidelines listed under the Readmission for
+READMISSION AFTER NON-PAYMENT OF ACCOUNT

+Outstanding accounts must first be settled before applying for readmission.
+Once settled, the policy for readmission follows the same guidelines listed under the Readmission for Personal Reasons section.

 Exceptions to these requirements will only be made on a case-by-case basis at the discretion of SIT and the Institute.